 - Does it taste good?
 If you do not enjoy the flavor of your protein powder it will be hard and harder to drink each time.
 Purchase a sample before buying to make sure you know if you like it or not.

-In summary, protein is essential for everyone to achieve their goals, the body needs it to survive, and you will only get the best results possible if you are incorporating it into your nutrition plan.
-Try and have it consistently, mix up the types that you are having and if you cannot fit it in all the time, supplement with a protein shake!
+Protein is essential for everyone to achieve their health and fitness goals.
+The body needs it to survive, and you will only get the best results possible if you are incorporating it into your nutrition plan.
+Try and have it consistently.
+Mix up the types that you are having and if you cannot fit it in all the time, supplement with a protein shake!